aptly-dev/www.aptly.info/content/tutorial/mirror.md

 Looks like your keyring with trusted keys is empty.
 You might consider importing some keys.
 If you're running Debian or Ubuntu, it's a good idea to import current archive keys by running:

-  gpg --keyring /usr/share/keyrings/debian-archive-keyring.gpg --export | gpg --no-default-keyring --keyring trustedkeys.gpg --import
+  gpg --no-default-keyring --keyring /usr/share/keyrings/debian-archive-keyring.gpg --export | gpg --no-default-keyring --keyring trustedkeys.gpg --import

 (for Ubuntu, use /usr/share/keyrings/ubuntu-archive-keyring.gpg)